hari7696/cis6930sp24-assignment2/README.md

 #### test_weather_info():

     Test case for the WeatherInfo class.
-    It hits the weather api and returns the weather code for the given location and tim
+    It hits the weather api and returns the weather code for the given location and time

+## Bugs and Assumption
+1. Bugs: the code uses two apis, open meteo and google geocoding api. if the api calls limit or rate exceeds, the code may fail to run
+2. Extracting data pdf is really complicated, so if the structure of the changes from the given incident file, the behaviour od the code can be unpredicatable, it may even break
+3. For the expected outcome, its assumed that the structure of the pdf file remains same as given in assignment
+4. Assumption: The code should have write access to the resources directory
+5. Asuumption: the first 2 rows of the pdf is junk data, so it gets removed everytime
+6. The last row of the pdf have a time stamp, so its ignroed as junk value